Skip to main content

 This skill loads on-demand (not always-on), costs nothing when not used, and teaches by example.

-Personal /insights analysis: As described in the privacy doc, /insights analyzes the developer's session transcripts and identifies patterns — privately.
-Key signals:
+Personal /insights analysis (planned β€” not in v1.0): As described in the privacy doc, /insights would analyze the developer's session transcripts and identify patterns β€” privately.
+Planned signals:

 • Rephrase rate: How often the developer asks the same question in different words.
 High rephrase rate = the developer isn't getting what they need on the first try.
 Could be a prompting issue or a persona quality issue.